blackode/elixir_cli_spinners/README.md

 CliSpinners are nothing more like a loading animation in the command line
 interface.

-This module comes with different flavours of loadinl.
+This module comes with different flavours of loading spins.
 The following is the
 list of flavours you can pass

 ## Loading Flavors